 I think it suits the character that the reality of his environment would appear dreamlike, while the fantasy is closer to reality.

-We see this white fluorescent hospital at the end of the film too when Arthur is speaking to a therapist at Arkham.
-She appears eerily similar to the therapist we saw earlier in the film by the way.
+We see this white fluorescent hospital at the end of the film, too, when Arthur speaks to a therapist at Arkham.
+She appears eerily similar to the therapist we saw earlier in the movie, by the way.

 9) Joker in Arkham Asylum at the End of the Film

-The end scene introduces us to a psychiatrist that looks like the therapist we had scene towards the beginning of the film.
+The end scene introduces us to a psychiatrist that looks like the therapist we had seen towards the film’s beginning.
 Was the therapist at the start of the film a delusion that mimicked his actual therapist at Arkham?
 I don’t think we’ll ever get an answer.
 However, it’s something to think about.